9 Unusual Phobias That People Really Have

 What are YOU afraid of?

-Aphenphosmphobia is the fear of being touched or of touching.
+Aphenphosmphobia is the fear of intimacy, and in particular, of being touched or of touching.
 For some people who have this phobia, the fear of touching or being touched is linked specifically to people of the opposite sex.
 In women, this fear is often linked to having experienced a sexual assault.
 Many boys who have been the victim of sexual abuse also report having this phobia.

 People who have novercaphobia are afraid of their own stepmothers, whether as a result from a traumatic event with a stepmother or because of negative associations with any woman in this role.
 Children's fairy tales have not helped the image of stepmothers, experts say, since these tales often portray stepmothers as cruel, punishing, witch-like, or even murderous!

 People who have vestiophobia have an irrational fear of clothing or of being clothed.
 This fear is so intense and overwhelming that sufferers will sometimes wear loose, oversized clothing in an effort to keep it off their skin.
 In extreme cases, they may withdraw completely from society so that they can remain unclothed.